larevolucia/househunting/README.md

 ## Share Google Sheet with your Project

 Go to your google sheet and click on share.
 Share it with the client_email of your project.

+## Set up App-Specific password

+### Enable Two-Factor Authentication:

+Ensure that two-factor authentication (2FA) is enabled on your Google account.
+You can enable it by visiting the Google Account Security page and following the instructions to set up 2FA.

+### Generate App-Specific Password:

+Go to the Google App Passwords page.
+You might need to sign in and complete 2FA.
+Under "Select the app and device you want to generate the app password for," select "Mail" as the app and "Other" as the device.
+You can name it something like "Python Script".
+Click "Generate".
+Google will display a 16-character app-specific password.
+Copy this password.

+### Update Your .env File:

+Use the app-specific password in your .env file instead of your main Gmail password.